Is it Good When Companies Buy Back Their Own Shares?

 October 18, 2011: Coca-Cola annonced on a year-to-date basis, their net share repurchases stand at $2.2 billion.
 They are now planning to increase their share repurchase program with a plan to purchase at least $2.5 billion to $3.0 billion in net shares by year end.

 As a general rule, share buybacks are good for shareholders.
-The laws of supply and demand suggests that with fewer shares on the market, the share price will likely rise.
+The laws of supply and demand suggests that with fewer shares on the market, the share price over time will likely rise (also dividend increases will help to increase the share price).
 Although the company will see a fall in profits because it will no longer receive interest on the cash they were sitting on, this is more than made up for by the reduction in the number of shares.
 In effect you get more pie, as although the total size of the pie is reduced this is more than offset by the fact that you get a bigger slice.

 Did you enjoy reading this article?
 If so, I encourage you to sign up for my newsletter and have these articles delivered via e-mail once a month…and it’s free!